 PayPerPost

-PayPerPost is an online marketplace that connects you with advertisers who will pay you to write blog posts about their products, services, and companies on your blog.
-Opportunities will be presented, and you have the option of accepting, declining or negotiating the terms with them.
-Depending on the opportunities you will be paid per word or per post, and you get to set your own prices.
+PayPerPost is an online marketplace that connects bloggers and social media influencers with advertisers.
+Opportunities will be presented, and you have the option of accepting, declining, or negotiating the terms with them.
+Depending on the opportunity you will be paid per word or per post, and you get to set your own prices.
 Payments are made via PayPal once you’ve reached a $50.00 threshold.

 Pay U2 Blog

-Pay U2 Blog is a third-party company that connects businesses to bloggers.
-Bloggers can get paid every two weeks via PayPal for writing sponsored blog posts, hosting sponsored banner ads, videos, and podcasts.
+Pay U2 Blog is a third-party company that connects businesses to bloggers and influencers.
+Bloggers can get paid every two weeks via PayPal for writing sponsored blog posts, and hosting sponsored banner ads, videos, social media content, and podcasts.
 Assignment payouts will vary depending on the project, previous work history, and the number of bloggers enrolled.

-There are actually TONs of third-party companies that connect bloggers and influencers with brands.
-Check out this massive list if you’re interested in working on sponsored campaigns.
+There are actually lots of influencer platforms that connect bloggers and influencers with brands.
+Check out this list if you’re interested in working on sponsored campaigns.

 - Acorn